franckjay/franckjay.github.io/_posts/2019-11-02-GoodReads.md

 I had the great pleasure of attending [RecSys 2019](https://recsys.acm.org/recsys19/) in Copenhagen this year.
 The winner for [Best Paper](https://arxiv.org/abs/1907.06902) was one that was *not* a State of the Art Neural Network approach.
-Instead, it was a careful examination of previous, open source recommendation systems, open source datasets, and their actual performance in a head-to-head matchup.
+Instead, it was a careful examination of previous, open source recommendation systems, public datasets, and their actual performance in a head-to-head matchup.
 The results, you may ask?
 Simple models (Graph based, User/Item Nearest Neighbors, Top Popular items) nearly always outperform the best deep neural networks.

-Needless to say, I have been rethinking Recommender Systems in light of these revelations.
-What do I, as a user, want from YouTube's recommendation engine?
-What about a Search Engine like Ecosia/DuckDuckGo?
+It is safe to say I have been rethinking Recommender Systems in light of these revelations.
+What do I, as a user, want from _YouTube_'s recommendation engine?
+What about a Search Engine like [Ecosia](ecosia.org)/DuckDuckGo?
 In the former example, I might want to see videos that entertain/inform me in that moment.
-In the latter example, I want to find the most relevant information, quickly.
-In either case, the recommended items may not be the most popular, highly rated, or controversial that advertisers find profitable.
+In the latter example, I want to find the most relevant information, quickly, without worrying about conflicts of interest.
+In either case, the returned items may not be the most popular, highly rated, or controversial.
+Advertisers may find virality to be profitable, but I may not be a fan.

 So what do I truly want?
 How can I build a system that optimizes for this elusive goal?
 There was a landmark moment of clarity in my mind as I was walking to the library the other day: I absolutely love when I find a new author or book